TYBERIUSREX/A-SCHEMA-WAY-A-SCHEMA-WAY/README.md

-# A-SCHEMA-WAY-A-SCHEMA-WAY
+# A-SHEMA-WAY-A-SHEMA-WAY
-Schema Text Ending

          " It Is What You Make of It ! "